pottendo/pottendo-Pi1541/README.md

 - Buzzer sound output
 - PWM/DMA Soundoutput (sounds nicer than in legacy codebase, IMHO)
 - USB Keyboard and USB Massstorage (improved over original, see also Bugs below)
-- Ethernet or WiFi network (if configured) starts and seeks for a DHCP server, a webserver runs
+- Ethernet or WiFi network (if configured) starts and seeks for a DHCP server, a webserver runs, time is fetched via NTP if possible

 Credits to @znarF and @ILAH on F64, who kindly tested Option B HW.
 <br />